Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

-Did you know that around 50% of parents choose purees as their first feeding method?
+Many parents choose purees as their first feeding method.
 While this approach can ease your baby into solid foods, baby-led weaning (BLW) offers a different experience that promotes self-feeding and exploration.
-Understanding the benefits and challenges of both methods is vital for your child’s development.
+Understanding the benefits and challenges of both methods can make a real difference in your child’s development.
 So, how do you decide which path to take for your little one?

 Understanding Purees: Benefits and Considerations